tqtezos/assets.tqtezos.com/docs/experimental/ticket-auction.md

 ### Drop ask price

-After the time of one round has passed without anyone buying the nft, Alice drops the price of her nft to 90 mutez.
+After the time of one round has passed without anyone buying the nft, Alice drops the price of her NFT to 90 mutez.

 ```sh
 $ tezos-client transfer 0 from alice to nft-auction \